-Role-based Authorization Constraints Specification
+Role-Based Authorization Constraints Specification

-GAIL-JOON AHN

-University of North Carolina at Charlotte
+GAIL-JOON AHN University of North Carolina at Charlotte and RAVI SANDHU George Mason University

-and

-RAVI SANDHU

-George Mason University

 Constraints are an important aspect of role-based access control (RBAC) and are often regarded as one of the principal motivations behind RBAC.
 Although the importance of constraints in RBAC has been recognized for a long time, they have not received much attention.
-In this paper, we introduce an intuitive formal language for specifying role-based authorization constraints named $RCL\ 2000$ including its basic elements, syntax, and semantics.
-We give soundness and completeness proofs for $RCL\ 2000$ relative to a restricted form of first-order predicate logic.
+In this article, we introduce an intuitive formal language for specifying role-based authorization constraints named RCL 2000 including its basic elements, syntax, and semantics.
+We give soundness and completeness proofs for RCL 2000 relative to a restricted form of first-order predicate logic.
 Also, we show how previously identified role-based authorization constraints such as separation of duty (SOD) can be expressed in our language.
-Moreover, we show there are other significant SOD properties which have not been previously identified in the literature.
+Moreover, we show there are other significant SOD properties that have not been previously identified in the literature.
 Our work shows that there are many alternate formulations of even the simplest SOD properties, with varying degree of flexibility and assurance.
 Our language provides us a rigorous foundation for systematic study of role-based authorization constraints.

-Categories and Subject Descriptors: D.3.2 [Programming Languages]: Language Classifications-Constraint and logic languages; H.2.0 [Database Management]: General-Security, integrity, and protection; K.6.5 [Management of Computing and Information System]: Security and Protection
+Categories and Subject Descriptors: D.3.2 [Programming Languages]: Language Classifications-Constraint and logic languages; H.2.7 [Database Management]: Database Administration-Security, integrity, and protection

-General Terms: Constraints, Security
+General Terms: Languages, Security